"My passion is to favorably change the standard of care in a short amount of time through innovation."

 In his research, Dr. Rofsky seeks to apply MRI techniques such as arterial spin labeling (ASL) to measure blood flow in prostate and renal cell carcinomas.
 Since blood flow can reflect the viability of a tumor, these measurements can offer valuable insights into the potential aggressiveness of tumors and the effectiveness of treatments.

 Dr. Rofsky and his collaborators have also pioneered the use of rapid contrast-agent-enhanced three-dimensional diagnostic imaging of the abdomen.
 Such rapid imaging is important because it enables clinicians to obtain high-resolution 3-D images during the brief time that a patient can hold a single breath, reducing the artifacts from respiratory and other motions.

-Dr. Rofsky served as a member of the Board of Trustees of the Society of Computed Body Tomography and Magnetic Resonance (SCBTMR), now known as the Society of Advanced Body Imaging (SABI), and was also President of SABI in 2014-2015.
-He served on the Board of Trustees of the International Society for Magnetic Resonance in Medicine (ISMRM).
-He has authored more than 170 peer-reviewed publications, several textbooks, and presents regularly at such medical societies as the Radiological Society of North America, the ISMRM and the SCBTMR.
-Just recently he completed a 2 term appointment as Co-Chair for the Clinical Imaging Steering Committee of the National Cancer Institute (https://www.cancer.gov/about-nci/organization/ccct/steering-committees/nctn/clinical-imaging).
+Dr. Rofsky serves as an active member of the Board of Trustees of the Society of Computed Body Tomography and Magnetic Resonance (SCBTMR) and was also President of SCBTMR in 2014-2015.
+He recently finished serving on the Board of Trustees of the International Society for Magnetic Resonance in Medicine (ISMRM).
+He has authored more than 150 peer-reviewed publications, several textbooks, and presents regularly at such medical societies as the Radiological Society of North America, the ISMRM and the SCBTMR.
+Just recently he delivered a plenary lecture to the ISMRM entitled, The Evolution of the MR Biomarker.